 - Cook the rice according to the package directions.

-- When the beans are a little more than halfway cooked, brown the bacon in a large skillet over medium heat.
-When the bacon is a few minutes away from being fully browned, add the onions, celery, and bell peppers.
+- When the beans are almost done, brown the bacon in a large skillet over medium heat.
+When the bacon is halfway through the browning process, add the onions, celery, and bell peppers.
 Stir several times.
-Cook for 5 minutes or until soft.
-Add the garlic; cook for 1 minute, stirring constantly.
+Cook for 5-7 minutes or until the vegetables are soft.
+Reduce the heat to low and add the garlic; cook for 1 minute, stirring constantly.

 Notes

 - Do not overcook the black-eyed peas.
-You just want to cook them till they are soft, so start checking after about 40 minutes.
+You want to cook them just until they are soft, so start checking after about 40 minutes.

 - Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat on the stovetop with a little bit of chicken broth or in the microwave at reduced power.

-- To freeze, first cool completely, then place it in a sturdy freezer container and freeze for up to 3 months.
-Thaw in the fridge overnight and reheat on the stovetop over low heat or in the microwave at reduced power.
+- To freeze, cool completely, place it in a sturdy freezer container, and freeze for up to 3 months.
+Thaw in the fridge overnight and reheat on the stovetop over low heat or the microwave at reduced power.

 Nutrition